 (Paragraphs 8.4 and 8.5)

-[Specify the descriptions of individuals, each description of which is referred to as a class within the Staff Constituency, and the minimum number of members of each class – Note 8.
-If there are no classes within the Staff Constituency, specify the minimum number of members in the Staff Constituency – Note 7.]
+[Specify the descriptions of individuals, each description of which is referred to as a class within the Staff Constituency, and the minimum number of members of each class.
+If there are no classes within the Staff Constituency, specify the minimum number of members in the Staff Constituency.]

 ANNEX 3 – THE PATIENTS’ CONSTITUENCY